Naughtydawg/TheKeebist/README.md

 # TheKeebist
-KEEBISTLIGHT IS NOT CONFIRMED TO WORK but at least it has MX compatibility

 A low profile 6x16, 85key Ortholinear keyboard using Elite-C with 2u modifiers, a split space bar and 1.25u system keys.
 Built with Keeb.io libraries.
 It lives!